utopia-foss/utopia/dune/utopia/models/CopyMe/BeginnersGuide.md

 To avoid problems, go chronologically through the following sections.

 ### Setting Up The Infrastructure

+We assume that you want to build your own model which will be called `MyFancyModel`.
+Probably, you will give it a more suited name.
+So, keep in mind to replace every instance of `MyFancyModel` with you actual model name.
+If you follow all the steps explained in the following, you will end up with your own utopia model.

 - [ ] Copy the `CopyMe` directory inside of the model directory and paste it inside of the model directory.
 Rename the directory for example to `MyFancyModel`.
 (Remark to the naming convention: Your model name should consist of words that start with Capital Letters and are `DirectlyConcatenatedWithoutSeparatingSymbols`)
 - [ ] Rename all files such that all `CopyMe`s are replaced by `MyFancyModel`s